Diverse TV holiday season includes all-Asian Lifetime movie

 “Sugar & Spice” is not the only holiday movie expanding the definition of who can lead these kinds of flicks.
 A handful of networks, including Lifetime and Hallmark, have a Christmas-themed movie on their slate featuring a same-sex pairing.
 Tony winner Ali Stroker, who uses a wheelchair, stars in Lifetime’s “Christmas Ever After.”

-Does Liao feel pressure as “the first” even on such an innocuous project to bring in a sizeable audience?
-“I feel like the pressure is more to deliver something that I and everybody else worked on can be proud of.
+Does Liao feel pressure as “the first” even on such an innocuous project to bring in a sizable audience?
+“I feel like the pressure is more to deliver something that I and everybody else (who) worked on (this) can be proud of.
 That was really no. 1,” Liao says.

 Lai doesn’t see the point of getting caught up in things like ratings.